netlify-templates/victor-hugo/site/content/press/money-not-e-cigs-may-be-the-key-to-helping-people-quit-smoking.md

 ---
-articlename: 'Money, Not E-Cigs May Be The Key To Helping People Quit Smoking'
+title: 'Money, Not E-Cigs May Be The Key To Helping People Quit Smoking'
 date: '2018-05-29'
 summary: >-
   This is the Vitality Smoking study.
 E-cigarettes aren’t just hipster-y and